haveno-dex/haveno/README.md

 ## Status of the project

 At the moment Haveno is only a Proof of Concept.
-It's already possible to initiate a crypto <-> XMR trade, but the platform still needs a lot of work before being available for public use.
+It's already possible to initiate crypto <-> XMR and fiat <-> XMR trades, but the platform still needs a lot of work before being available for public use.

 There is a lot in progress and a lot to do.
 To make contributions easier, we use some of github's tools, like labels and projects.
 We set up a [labelling system](https://github.com/haveno-dex/haveno/wiki/Labelling-system) which should make easier for people to contribute.
 Problems and requests about the Haveno platform are tracked on this repository.
 For general discussions and proposals that affect the entire Haveno ecosystem, please open an issue in the [haveno-meta repository](https://github.com/haveno-dex/haveno-meta).